antoniawang/workshop/README.md

 \* HEAD^^ and HEAD~2 might not always point to the same commit.
 If you need to refer to a commit more than 2 generations before, it’s better to look up the unique commit hash.

-## SIGNING UP- Getting Started
+## SIGNING UP - Getting Started

 ### Forking and Cloning
 - Log into your Github account.
 - Go to `https://github.com/antoniawang/workshop` and click the `Fork` button in the upper right.
 Follow the directions to Fork the workshop to you repo.
 - Migrate to the folder where you want to house this workshop’s repo files (this folder will be the parent directory).
-Follow the instuctions to clone: `git clone <YOUR-GITHUB-REPOS-URL>`,
+Follow the instuctions to clone: `git clone <YOUR-GITHUB-REPOS-URL>`.
 - `cd` into `git_workshop`.
 - Do a `git status` to make sure everything is where you want it.
 - If you messed up, you can do `rm -rf .git` to “un-git”